Sr Nikki, OSB-F

 Read how members of the Feline Cloister unpack The Rule of St. Benedict

-Finally, take a minutes of two to read about august former Feline Cloister members who are now in the Feline Paradise Cloister
+Finally, take a minute or two to read about august former Feline Cloister members and our Worldwide Novices, both who are now in the Feline Paradise Cloister

 We hope you enjoy and gain insight in what we offer you here in the Feline Cloister.